tffdev/Lava/Readme.txt

 LAVA (better name pending)
 ==========================

-[THE DEMO CURRENTLY DOESN'T WORK DUE TO A DESYNC BETWEEN IMAGE ASSETS.]
-[I'LL UPDATE THIS SOON ONCE I FINALISE THE ASSETS]

 Lava is going to be a simple 2D game engine that's simple and quick.
 I'm aiming for this engine to implement the same features as GameMaker 8.